Bruno081002/PFL-Project1/README.md

 and the second city in the tuple (index 1) matches the other city (city2).
 Since the graph is undirected, we also need to check the reverse.

+---
-### Function 3.
+### `Function 3`

-> Function that calculate the distance between 2 cities, the distance between city 1 and city 2 can be checked by geting the third value of tuple (city1,city2,Dist) or (city2,city1,Dist) .
+> A function that calculates the distance between two cities.
+> - The distance between `city1` and `city2` can be found by retrieving the third value in the tuple `(city1, city2, Dist)` or `(city2, city1, Dist)`.

+---

-### Function 4:
+### `Function 4`

-> returns the cities adjacent to a particular city, to achive this we use list compreension to get all cities that have the input city as pair
+> A function that returns all cities adjacent to a given city.
+> - To achieve this, we use list comprehension to gather all cities that have the input city as one of the elements in their pair.

+### `Function 5`

+> This function takes two attributes: `RoadMap` and `city`.
+> - It checks if the path is null or contains only one value.
+> - It verifies if there are any adjacent cities that do not have a route to others; if this is the case, it returns nothing.
+> - Otherwise, it sums all the values in the list of distances calculated in `distPath`.
+The map is used to transform all 'Just' values into integers.

+---
-### function 5:
+### `Function 6`
-> Racicionio:
+> This function calculates the list of cities that have more adjcent cities Basicly it just uses the auxiliar functiopn roadMapRec

-### function 7:
+### `Function 7`

-> In the function 7 we have to see if the graph is strongly connected, as we know that strongly connected graphs are graph that every vertez is reached from every other vertex, to do that we implemented an auxiliar function that is bfs to
+> In this function, we check if the graph is strongly connected.
+> - A strongly connected graph is one in which every vertex is reachable from every other vertex.
+> - To achieve this, we implement an auxiliary function using breadth-first search (BFS).

 ### function 8: